c0deta1ker/MatBase/README.md

 ## List of Available Databases
 - **Material Properties Database (MPD)**: This is a local MATLAB database that compiles the most useful physical, electronic, optical and magnetic material properties of elements / compounds.
 The data is taken from a range of sources, where the 'average' values are used for parameters that had more than 1 unique value.
-Accessible in MATLAB via 'get_mpd_props()'.
+Accessible in MATLAB via the function 'get_mpd_props()'.

 - **Physics Constants Database**: This is a MATLAB function that loads in many physics constants that can be used for data processing, or modelling of physical systems.
-Accessible in MATLAB via 'physics_constants()'.
+Accessible in MATLAB via the function 'physics_constants()'.

-- **Crystallography Database**: Contains some MATLAB functions for extracting / viewing the unit cells in both real and reciprocal space, calculate the Brillouin zone, and extract 2D slices through the Brilluoin Zone for data analysis.
-You can translate and rotate the 2D slices as you wish.
-For some examples of how to use these functions, see the ‘CrystallographyExamples.mlx’ file.
+- **Crystallography Database**: This tool offers a suite of functions for extracting and viewing crystal unit cells in both real and reciprocal space.
+The materials database includes the lattice types and vectors for most elemental materials and some compounds.
+Additionally, you can extract 2D slices through the Brillouin Zone and obtain a projected view of the tessellated extended Brillouin Zone structure; you can also translate and rotate these 2D slices to match data overlays as needed.

-- **Electron Inelastic Mean Free Path Database (eIMFPD)**: This is a local MATLAB database that compiles the optical data from the NIST Electron Inelastic-Mean-Free-Path Database (http://dx.doi.org/10.18434/T48C78) so that the results can be easily called and accessed within MATLAB.
-This is accessible in MATLAB via 'get_eimfpd_props()'.
-Furthermore, predictive eIMFP formulas's are also available using the (1) Universal, (2) TPP-2M and (3) S1 & S2 formalisms.
+- **Electron Inelastic Mean Free Path Database (IMFPD)**: This is a local MATLAB database that allows you to calculate the electron inelastic mean free path (IMFP) easily.
+A range of IMFP formalisms are included, such as the Optical (NIST), Universal, TPP-2M, S1, S2, S3, S4 and JTP methods to achieve the most accurate results.
+This is interfaced with the materials database includes the lattice types and vectors for most elemental materials and some compounds, meaning that many parameters for inputs are already known.
+Accessible in MATLAB via the function 'calc_imfp()' or a dedicated UI App by calling 'App_MatBase'.

-- **Photoionisation Cross-Section and Asymmetry Database (PIXSAD)**: This is a local MATLAB database that compiles the photoionisation cross-section and asymmetry parameter data of the elements.
-This is useful when modelling the total photoelectron intensity that originates from a given layer of a sample when performing ARPES / XPS experiments.
-Accessible in MATLAB via 'get_pixsad_props()'.
+- **Photoionisation Cross-Section and Asymmetry Database (PIXSAD)**: This is a local MATLAB database that compiles the photoionization cross-sections and asymmetry parameters of all elements between 1 - 98.
+A range of formalisms are available, including the Scofield (1973), Yeh & Lindau (1985), Trzhaskovskaya (2018) and Cant (2022) methods.
+Accessible in MATLAB via the function 'calc_xsect()' or a dedicated UI App by calling 'App_MatBase'.

-- **Photoionisation Energy and Fluorescence Database (PIEFD)**: This is a local MATLAB database that compiles the photoionisation energy and fluorescence yield data of the elements.
-Accessible in MATLAB via 'get_piefd_props()'.
+- **Photoionisation Energy and Fluorescence Database (PIEFD)**: This local MATLAB database compiles photoionisation energy and fluorescence yield data for all elements from 1 to 98.
+It includes data from various sources, such as the Moulder (1999), Trzhaskovskaya (2018), and Cant (2022) databases.
+To find the binding energy of a specific element and core level, you can use the 'calc_be()' function or the dedicated UI app by calling 'App_MatBase'.

-- **PES Quantification, Modelling & Fitting**: A powerful toolbox of functions for handling photoelectron spectroscopy (PES) data.
-Inside, you’ll find functions for data processing, compositional analysis, overlayer thickness determination, sensitivity factor determination and curve fitting using various models.
-A suite of functions are also available, from Peak-Like Models (Gaussian, Lorentzian, Voigt, Doniach-Sunjic & Pseudo-Voigt) to TopHat- and Step-Like functions for plotting atomic concentration curves.
+- **PES Quantification, Modelling & Fitting**: Discover a powerful toolbox designed for handling photoelectron spectroscopy (PES) data.
+This comprehensive suite includes functions for data processing, compositional analysis, overlayer thickness determination, sensitivity factor determination, and curve fitting using various models.
+You’ll find a range of curve fitting functions, including Peak-Like Models (Gaussian, Lorentzian, Voigt, Doniach-Sunjic, and Pseudo-Voigt), as well as TopHat- and Step-Like functions for plotting atomic concentration curves.
+Additionally, various background subtraction methods (Polynomial, Shirley, and Tougaard) are available.
+For an enhanced user experience, a dedicated UI App for curve fitting can be accessed by calling ‘App_MatBase’.

 ## MATLAB Version control